mmcdermott/MEDS_trajectory_evaluation/README.md

 #### Example 2: 30-day post discharge mortality prediction

-Given a hospital admission, we'll use the first 24 hours of data to predict whether or not the patient will die within 30 days of discharge (with a 1-day gap window post discharge to avoid future leakage):
+Given a hospital admission, we'll use the first 24 hours of data to predict whether or not the patient will die within 30 days of discharge (with a 1-day gap window post discharge to avoid future leakage).
+We'll also impose another gap window after the admission to ensure that the hospitalization itself lasts at least 48 hours.

 ```python
 >>> post_discharge_mortality_cfg = TaskExtractorConfig(